ConnorG1067/hist-1900/docs/website/First Memex/Sources/@southwellMisinformationMisunderstoodChallenge2019.md

 #### Agree

 > [!quote|#5fb236] Highlight
-> n fact, one might worry that problematic claims in advertising and elsewhere funded by commercial actors enjoy exposure that vastly outweighs what relatively limited public health media campaigns intended to counter such
+> In fact, one might worry that problematic claims in advertising and elsewhere funded by commercial actors enjoy exposure that vastly outweighs what relatively limited public health media campaigns intended to counter such
 >
 >> This is a great point, we're worried misinformation on an individual basis, but I haven't until now, seen the potential threat of misinformation in advertising.
 >